 - evaluation and assessment – Not included

-- research and publication – Under construction
+- research and publication – Not included

-- counselor education, training and supervision
+- counselor education, training, and supervision

-IACH is an international Association and therefore standard ethical practices from around the world were considered in the production of this document.
+IACH is an international Association, and therefore standard ethical practices from around the world were considered in the production of this document.

 Ethics Committee – Role and Responsibilities